burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. Joining strings through the backslash character.

 3. Processing the program code by the preprocessor.
-The preprocessor can be built into the compiler, or it can be an independent program.
+The preprocessor can be built-in into the compiler, or it can be an independent program.

-4. Lexical analysis of the program by splitting the program into tokens.
-An important part is that the C/C++ compiler always tries to assemble the longest token of characters by processing the text from left to right, even if the result is an unbuildable program.
+4. Lexical analysis of the program by splitting the program into tokens  (separate words of a program text).
+An important part is that the C/C++ compiler always tries to assemble the longest token (in terms of the number of single characters) by processing the text from left to right, even if the result is an unbuildable program.

-Tokens (separate words of a program text) can be separated by white spaces.
-The concept of whitespace in C/C++ includes different keyboard spaces and comments at the compiler level.
+Tokens are separated from each other by white spaces.
+The concept of whitespace in C/C++ includes different keyboard spaces and comments.

-In C++ and in most programming languages, the tokens fundamentally can be one of the following types:
+In C++ and most programming languages, the tokens fundamentally can be one of the following types:
 * a.
 Operators
 * b.
 Separators
 * c.
 Identifiers
 * d.
 Keywords
 * e.
-Literal Constants
+Literal constants

 After finishing, the lexical analysis, the program consists of a sequence of tokens.
-And after that source file is processed in the usual manner of compiled languages via obtaining Abstract Syntax Tree from the source code, performing various optimization from the Compilers community, emitting final instructions, and saving results in *object files*.
-From compiled source files, the linker constructs the final program or library and performs extra optimization, such as whole-program/global program optimization.
+After that stage source code of compile unit is processed by the compiler.
+The compiler performs various optimization found in the Compilers community.
+In the end, the compiler emits final instructions and saves results in *object files*.
+The linker constructs the final program or library from compiled source files and performs extra optimization, such as whole-program/global program optimization.
+The nuances of compiler/linker organization are out of the scope of C++ language and can vary from vendor to vendor.

 # What is Impossible Even in C/C++